namtoki/English/input/why-software-engineer-is-no-longer-a-dream-job.md

 I was teaching at a coding boot camp during this time and I personally witnessed nearly every student in the cohort `land a job` right before or right after graduating from a 12-week boot camp.
 Everyone was saying learn to code because at that time it was genuinely good advice.
 People were literally doubling their salaries after a 3-month boot camp.
-And you don't get that kind of ROI anywhere else.

-myself and everyone I knew in my network were getting recruiter calls and emails on a daily basis and everyone was leaving their current role for a massive salary bump.
+And you don't get that kind of ROI anywhere else. myself and everyone I knew in my network were getting recruiter calls and emails on a daily basis and everyone was leaving their current role for a massive salary bump.
 But little did we know that this bubble was about to burst.
 2023 was the worst year for Silicon Valley since the dotcom crash with over 260,000 jobs disappearing seemingly overnight.
 As pandemic era restrictions started to lift and people rushed to go outside again, tech execs suddenly realized that they had massively overhired.
 Pelaton's stock dropped faster than most people ditched their New Year's resolutions.
 Amazon hired at really elevated levels during the pandemic era, and they're still learning that they're having to `unwind` that level of hiring because the economy they find themselves in now has changed.
 Because of the high interest rates, companies and investors were no longer interested in putting money into moonshot ideas.
 They wanted a return on investment and they wanted it fast.
 In the division I worked for,
 we stopped working on experimental projects that cost money in the short term but had the potential to grow into something big in the future.
 We went back to maintaining the legacy systems, which was boring, but at least it was a safe revenue generator.
 And because the cost of borrowing was so high, investors wanted a short-term, `surefire` return on their investment.
 And what's one of the fastest ways to do that?
 Mass layoffs.
 They started in 2023, and as we all know, they're still happening today.
 Each layoff made it easier for the next company to do layoffs because, hey, everyone else was doing it.
 And like I mentioned before, there is that herd mentality that `comes into play`.
 And while it sucks for the affected employees, Wall Street continues to reward them for doing this.
 In 2023, Meta stock price shot up 194%, making them the fifth largest tech company at the same time that they laid off 21,000 people.

-It's 2025 and the vibe has
+It's 2025 and the vibe has completely shifted.
-completely shifted.
 Gone are the days of extravagant off-site retreats, free laundry, and flexible work from home arrangements.
-They're instead replaced by the threat of ongoing layoffs, return to work mandates, and mounting responsibilities.
-Among the tech giants,
+They're `instead` replaced by the threat of ongoing layoffs, return to work mandates, and mounting responsibilities.
-Apple, Meta, Tik Tok, and Google have mandated a 3-day return to work policy.
+Among the tech giants, Apple, Meta, Tik Tok, and Google have mandated a 3-day return to work policy.
 And Amazon has even required their employees to return to the office full-time.
-Netflix and Google are even cutting back on free company swag, which kind of surprised me because I didn't even realize people wanted those things.
+Netflix and Google are even `cutting back on` free company `swag`, which kind of surprised me because I didn't even realize people wanted those things.
 But I guess if you're in Silicon Valley, you have got to fit in somehow.
-Meta also cut 5% of its staff earlier this year and publicly called it a performance-based layoff in a move that displayed a shocking lack of empathy.
+Meta also cut 5% of its staff earlier this year and publicly called it a performance-based layoff `in a move that` displayed a shocking lack of empathy.
 Not to mention, a lot of the people that they let go apparently received glowing performance reviews.
 Meta not only took away people's jobs, but also destroyed their ability to find another one just so that they could put the blame on someone else.
 Google, who you know understandably is feeling the heat of the competition from generative AI, is also putting pressure on their employees to get back into the office.
-Sergey
-Brin, its founder, even mentioned that a
-60-hour week is the sweet spot for productivity in an internal memo.
+Sergey Brin, its founder, even mentioned that a 60-hour week is the sweet spot for productivity in an internal memo.

 On top of all of this, AI is also being shoved down our throats from executives who assume they know how to do your job better than you do.

 Shopify's CEO, for example, recently released an internal memo saying that employees are now required to use AI as part of their jobs and their AI use will even be a factor in their performance reviews.

 AI tools are incredible, and I've advocated for their use in countless times in prior videos.

 But I think that making this a job requirement to me feels like overreach.

-It signals that you don't trust your employees to use their own judgment and discern when it's appropriate to use AI and when it's not.
+It signals that you don't
+trust your employees to use their own judgment and discern when it's appropriate to use AI and when it's not.